All Nighter (play)

 All Nighter is a dramedy play by Natalie Margolin.
 The show, first produced Off-Broadway in 2025, follows a central group of female friends who are studying for their exams in their final week of college.
-During the night a series of secrets are revealed which change their lives forever.

-The play had its world premiere off-Broadway with previews starting February 25, 2025 and opening night March 9, 2025 at the Robert W. Wilson Theater, with direction by Jaki Bradley.
-The original production starred Havana Rose Liu, Alyah Chanelle Scott, Kathryn Gallagher, Kristine Froseth, and Julia Lester and was produced by the MCC Theater.
+The play had its world premiere off-Broadway with previews starting February 25, 2025 and opening night March 9, 2025 at the MCC Theatre's Robert W. Wilson Theater, with direction by Jaki Bradley.

-Summary
+Plot

 The story revolves around a central group of four close friends (Lizzy, Tessa, Jacqueline, and Darcie) studying for final exams with only five days left of their senior year in college looming over them.
 During the night a series of secrets are revealed which change their lives forever.